XeroDays/live_currency_rate/README.md

 Try using the Async function to get rates

 Avalable for
--  iOS        : YES
+-  iOS        : ✅
--  Android    : YES
+-  Android    : ✅
--  Web        : NO
+-  Web        : 🚫

-Working on it.. it doesnt convert becuase we have not Define CORS in the server yet.
+Working on it.. it doesnt convert because we have not Define CORS in the server side yet.
 Please wait for further updates.

 You can use all the currency Codes such as :